Remote OpenClaw Blog

 What should I look for in a managed OpenClaw hosting provider?

 The five most important factors are: dedicated vs shared infrastructure, security hardening depth, support responsiveness and communication channel, pricing transparency, and customization flexibility (custom skills, forks, integrations).
-Dedicated infrastructure providers like Remote OpenClaw offer better performance isolation and security, while shared platforms offer lower prices and simpler onboarding.
+Dedicated infrastructure providers offer better performance isolation and security, while shared platforms offer lower prices and simpler onboarding.

 Can I migrate between managed OpenClaw hosting providers?

 Yes.
 OpenClaw data is fully portable across providers.
 Memory, conversations, skills, and configuration can all be exported and imported.
 Most managed OpenClaw hosting providers offer migration assistance, and the process typically completes within a day.
-Remote OpenClaw provides free migration support for new managed hosting clients switching from another provider.
+Some providers offer migration assistance as part of onboarding.

 Do managed OpenClaw hosting services include AI API costs?